ZeroCool940711/new-frontera/docs/source/topics/run-modes.rst

 Single process
 ==============

-Frontera is instantiated in the same process as fetcher (for example in Scrapy).
+new_frontera is instantiated in the same process as fetcher (for example in Scrapy).
 Read more on how to use that mode :doc:`here <quick-start-single>`.

 This mode is suitable for developing the crawling strategy locally and applications where its critical to fetch